← Back to work

 Hidden fees erode trust

-User Personas
+Personas

-Two primary personas emerged representing budget-conscious travelers with different planning styles and motivations.
+Two budget-conscious travelers with different planning styles.

 "I need to know exactly what I'm spending before I commit."